Frequently Asked Questions

 How Does Medical Aid in Dying Differ from Euthanasia?

 With medical aid in dying, the terminally ill person must take the medication themselves unaided and therefore, always remains in charge.
-Euthanasia is illegal in the United States and requires a third party to administer the medication.
+Euthanasia is illegal in the United States and requires someone other than the patient to administer the medication.

 What’s Wrong with Referring to Medical Aid in Dying as “Physician-Assisted Suicide?”

-Factually, legally, and medically speaking, it is inaccurate to equate medical aid in dying with assisted suicide.
-A person who seeks medical aid in dying already has a terminal prognosis of six months or less to live.
-They are not choosing to die; a disease is taking their life.
-Further, medical aid in dying is not considered suicide—in any form—in the jurisdictions with a medical aid in dying law.
+A person who seeks medical aid in dying has a terminal prognosis of six months or less to live.
+They are voluntarily hastening their imminent death from disease.
+In legal terms, medical aid in dying is not considered suicide—in any form—in the jurisdictions with a medical aid in dying law.

 The American Association of Suicidology (AAS) states: